 connections will be available late 2012.
 Five times faster connections

 for wireless (Wi-fi) computing is called 802.1ac.
 The next is 802.11ax but will be called Wi-fi 6..Simpler!

 Asymetic because the download speed is fater than upload.
 See also

 ADSL.
 It doubles the frequency of signals over a phone line.

 It depends on the ISP installing its own equipment in telephone

-exchanges making speeds up to 24mbps theoretically attainable,
+exchanges (or paying for the use of someone else's) making speeds up to 24mbps theoretically attainable,

-depending on the quality of lines and being close to a digital
+depending on the quality of lines, whether it is copper or fibre and your distance from a digital